westhecool/webtoon-to-epub/README.md

 A program to download a whole webtoon comic into a `.epub` file.
 (For use with an e-reader or similar.)<br>
 Note: **!!This could break at any time because it relies on the current layout of Webtoon's website!!**

+## Bug fixes only
+I have decided to stop adding new features and improving this script.
+Webtoons are meant to be read vertically, while ebooks are not.
+I have tried to crop them to fit on pages, but this is not perfect and often leads to very long images that are impossible to read.
+Therefore, I will only be fixing bugs from now on.

 ## Installation
 Using a venv:
 ```sh